airbnb/streamalert/terraform/modules/tf_athena/README.md

-# Stream Alert Athena Terraform Module
+# StreamAlert Athena Terraform Module
 This Terraform module creates a Lambda function for refreshing Athena Partitions once new data is written to S3

 ## Components